 Can I take a tax-deduction for my donation?

 The Swedish American Museum is recognized as a qualified charitable organization and so the fair market value of artifacts donated to the museum is usually tax-deductible.
 We recommend you consult with an accountant, attorney or the Internal Revenue Service for more information.

 Will my artifact be returned to me at my request?

 Once an object is donated and a deed of gift is signed by the donor, the Museum becomes the legal owner of the artifact.
 A donated artifact cannot be returned to the donor upon request.

 The Swedish American Museum is an educational institution that serves the public.
 The objects within our collections must support that goal and our overall mission.
 Most of the objects given to the Museum will remain in our collections for the rest of their lives.
 The Museum recognizes that retention of each and every object in a collection involves an ongoing expense.
 The Museum may – after a cautious and detailed process and upon approval of the Board of Directors – remove artifacts from the Permanent Collection through a process called deaccession.
 Deaccessioning is a way to improve and strengthen collections by refining, upgrading and focusing them.
 Deaccessioned items are first considered for placement in another educational institution but may also be moved to our Library and Education Collection, sold or discarded.
 Any funds gained from the sale of deaccessioned items are placed in a restricted fund to be used for care and preservation of the Permanent Collection and will not be used for general operating expenses.
 If you have any concerns or questions regarding the deaccession process, please do not hesitate to contact our Curator.

-If you have further questions regarding the donation process or wish to discuss a past or future donation, please contact our curator at email@example.com or call 773-728-8111.
+If you have further questions regarding the donation process or wish to discuss a past or future donation, please contact our Collection Manager at firstname.lastname@example.org or call 773-728-8111.
 Thank you to all members and donors who support the Museum’s collections financially and through artifact donations!